shuadeputra/Review-Movie/Readme.md

     ```shell
     $ git clone https://github.com/shuadeputra/Review-Movie.git
     ```
-2. Open folder "REVIEW_MOVIE"
-   * open terminal then write `npm start`
+2. Open terminal then write `npm start`

 Then enjoy use the Review Movie Web in locally.